 Since our old library closed, we’ve been looking at how we can deliver a modern, sustainable, accessible community facility for Waikanae.
-After extensive engagement, Council will now proceed to refurbish and extend the former library building to provide a warm and welcoming multi-functional space that will serve as a social hub for the entire community.

 Along with the new Mahara Gallery, the development of a new library and community hub is a key part of our vision for Mahara Place to provide an attractive, vibrant heart for Waikanae Town Centre.